abskjha/abskjha.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;
 -----|-----
-**\[May 2025\]** | Successfully defended my PhD thesis at KU Leuven, titled: [Understanding and Transferring the Learning Dynamics of Visual Representations in the Absence of Labels](https://www.kuleuven.be/doctoraatsverdediging/fiches/3E20/3E200810.htm).
+**\[Mar 2025\]** | Successfully defended my PhD thesis at KU Leuven, titled: [Understanding and Transferring the Learning Dynamics of Visual Representations in the Absence of Labels](https://www.kuleuven.be/doctoraatsverdediging/fiches/3E20/3E200810.htm).
 **\[Sep 2024\]** | **Accepted:** "Analysis of Spatial augmentation in Self-supervised models in the purview of training and test distributions" accepted at **ECCV 2024 Workshop on Out-of-distribution generalization in computer vision (OOD-CV)**.
 **\[Feb 2024\]** | **Preprint:** [The Common Stability Mechanism behind most Self-Supervised Learning Approaches](https://arxiv.org/abs/2402.14957)
 **\[Oct 2023\]** | I will be doing an ELLIS research visit at University of Amsterdam, Netherlands, under the supervision of Dr. [Yuki Asano](https://yukimasano.github.io/).